edgardomortiz/Captus/docs/content/assembly/extract/options.md

 This argument is optional, the default is **1** (= the "Standard code".
 See the [complete list of translation tables](https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi)).
 ___
 ### **`--nuc_min_score`**
 Keep hits to the reference proteins that have at least this `Scipio` score.
 The default has been optimized to perform cross-species extraction in fragmented assemblies like the ones obtained from hybridization capture data.
-Accepted values are decimal from 0 to 1.
+Accepted values are decimals from 0 to 1.
 For more details, read [<i class="fab fa-readme"></i> Scipio's settings](https://www.webscipio.org/help/webscipio#setting).

 This argument is optional, the default is **0.13**.
 ___